Who Do We Fund?

 If you do not have a formal written business plan or financial model, don’t worry.
 Spruce Roots knowledgeable team members can connect you with many of the resources needed for developing your plan and model before you continue with your application.
 Many applicants still need to write a business plan when they come in for the initial interview.
 Writing a business plan takes work and our team is here to support you along the way.

 Once you’ve finished your business plan and financial model, the Spruce Root team will help you complete your full loan application.
 You’ll need to gather your bank records, tax return information, and other legal and financial documents.
-After you sign an information release form, Spruce Root will provide a link for you to run the credit report and share it with the loan underwriter.
+After you sign an information release form, Spruce Root will run your credit report, and share it with the loan underwriter.

 After you complete your application, the Spruce Root team will send it to the underwriter.
 The underwriter may ask for more information about your financial history or business plan.
 If s/he determines that you are a strong candidate for a loan, s/he will write a credit memo that details what kind of loan package Spruce Root can offer you.